-Unable to put it off any longer, Rudy turned and moved slowly across the hardwood toward the open door of “that” room.
+Unable to put it off any longer, Rudy turned and moved slowly across the hardwood toward the open door of “the” room.

-With each step the old floorboards sounded off with a faint and screechy creak.
+With each step the old floorboards sounded off with a screechy creak.

 A lone drop of sweat slalomed its way down his backbone until it dipped beneath the waistband of his favorite boxers, the red plaid pair he’d received as a birthday gift from his wife Ruth, the love of his life since they’d first met in high school.